percona/web-dev-test/agent-log/README.md

 3. UX/UI design (no fancy graphics required though)
 4. Delivery time (how fast you finish)

-This task should take about 20-30 hours (for which you will be paid).
+This task should take about 20-30 hours.

 The rest of this readme helps you get set up and running.
 A lot of Symfony scaffolding has already been created for you.
 You will need to spend some time at the start learning Symfony basics, but most of your